angusmillar/Deprecated-Pyro/README.md

 **Value:** URL String

 **Description:** This setting sets the service's Service Base URL and must match the URL where the service is hosted.
 This is the URL that will host the FHIR API.
 Care must be taken changing this URL post the service being in operation as the physical Resources and the search indexes in the database, and any external references with still have the previous URL reference.
-In practice, all Resource would need to also be updated and recommitted.
+In practice, all Resource would need to be updated and recommitted if this was to change.
-Changing this setting here not perform that update.
+Simply changing the setting here does not initate the updating of all these referances.

 **Pyro.WebApi (Project)**